-If you are going to run for more than a few miles, or are out in hot temperatures, you need to have kit with you including water and fuel.
-If you are going to be out and about in mountainous terrain be sure to take waterproofs, a whistle and a foil blanket too!
+If you are going to run for more than a few miles, or are out in hot temperatures, you need to have the kit with you including water and fuel.
+If you are going to be out and about in mountainous terrain be sure to take waterproofs, a whistle, and a foil blanket too!

-Experience, Technique and Confidence
+Experience, Technique, and Confidence

 Once you have a route in mind, your trail shoes on and all the equipment you need, you then just need to get out there and run.
 At first, you may feel uneven on your feet (core strength training will help), and you may find some elements of it frustrating.
-I remember being obsessed with my watch when i first started and getting a little bit impatient at gates and styles.
-I soon got over that and now the only think i am interested in is how much climb was in the run and learning how various parts of my routes link up with other routes.
+I remember being obsessed with my watch when I first started and getting a little bit impatient at gates and styles.
+I soon got over that and now the only thing I am interested in is how much climb was in the run and learning how various parts of my routes link up with other routes.

 Trail running confidence comes with experience.
 We joke that you aren’t a proper trail runner until you have fallen over but we want you to avoid that.
-Slow it down on tricky sections, take care over rocky terrain, be very careful when running on slippery leaves in autumn (usually rocks and uneven terrain lies beneath) and just be cautious.
-Take smaller steps and always think a few steps head – don’t look down at your feet – you won’t see what is coming.
-If you are running behind someone, follow their footsteps.
+Slow it down on tricky sections, take care over rocky terrain, be very careful when running on slippery leaves in autumn (usually rocks and uneven terrain lies beneath), and just be cautious.
+Take smaller steps and always think a few steps ahead – don’t look down at your feet – you won’t see what is coming.
+If you are running behind someone, follow in their footsteps.

 Running downhill is an art in itself and rather than try and explain the ins and outs of it here, we refer you to our downhill running guide.
-You will find tips and tricks to help you run down hill efficiently.
-There is so much freedom when running down hill with confidence, it will definitely help you become a quicker, and stronger, runner.
+You will find tips and tricks to help you run downhill efficiently.
+There is so much freedom when running downhill with confidence, it will definitely help you become a quicker, and stronger, runner.
 It can often be the difference in your position in a race.